Meat Curing Methods

 - The remaining part of the mix should be divided in two parts, using each part for the two following saltings.
 The second cure shall be applied later exactly like the one earlier, paying special attention to the bones.
 When repacking place the pieces in different order from the one they originally occupied.

 - The third cure shall be applied as the second.

 For best results it is recommended to repack meats again on the twenty first day.
 The reason cure is applied in stages is that we want to have continuous supply of salt and nitrate to continue the process.
-After curing is complete, the meat pieces must be rinsed in fresh water to remove any crystalized salt that accumulates on the surface what would prevent sucessful smoke penetration (some products may not be smoked at all).
+After curing is complete, the meat pieces must be rinsed in fresh water to remove any crystallized salt that accumulates on the surface what would prevent successful smoke penetration (some products may not be smoked at all).
 Then the meats are hung or placed on wire mesh for draining.
 Store meat at a refrigerator temperature of 38° – 40° F (3° - 4° C).

 Basic rules for applying dry cure

 When curing times are short, up to 14 days, use Cure #1 according to the standard limit of: 1 oz. cure for 25 lbs. of meat.
 For longer times use Cure #2 that contains Nitrate which will keep on releasing nitrite for a long time.
 The amount of dry mix needed to cure 25 lbs. of meat by the dry cure method when making dry (fermented) sausages is:

 - 2 oz.
 Cure #2